NetherlandsForensicInstitute/adb-pywrapper/README.md

 Installation
 ------------

-To install the `adb-pywrapper` package from the internal nexus pipy server, you can use `pip`:
+To install the `adb-pywrapper` package from the internal Nexus PyPI server, you can use `pip`:

 ```bash
 pip install adb-pywrapper